Altinn/altinn-decision-log/README.md

-# architecture-log
+# Architecture Decision Log

-Log for architecture discussions and decisions that are relevant across teams and products
+Log for architecture discussions and decisions that are relevant across teams and products.